Snaacky/chiya/CONTRIBUTING.md

 Make the Pull Request
 ---------------------

-Once you have made all your changes, make a pull request to move everything back into the master branch of the Chiya.
+- Once you have made all your changes, make a pull request to move everything back into the master branch of the Chiya.
 Be sure to reference the original issue in the pull request.
 Expect some back-and-forth with regards to style and compliance of these rules.
+- Commits should be using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) formatting.